-Recently, @mmoulton on Twitter sent us this photo of one of the small reflective squares hanging from SRP power lines in Gilbert, and asked us to explain what they are.
+We first explored this topic in 2015 when @mmoulton sent us this photo on Twitter of one of the small reflective squares hanging from SRP power lines in Gilbert and asked us what it was.
 It’s a great question, and we’re guessing other folks may be wondering the same thing.

-Our Avian Protection Program works closely with the U.S. Fish and Wildlife Service, and the Arizona Game and Fish Department to help protect wildlife near electrical equipment.
-In addition to the 100 bird flight diverters in Gilbert, we’ve also installed another 20 diverters around the Valley.
+SRP’s Avian Protection Program strives to balance system reliability, animal protection regulation compliance and wildlife preservation.
+The program works closely with the U.S. Fish and Wildlife Service and the Arizona Game and Fish Department to help protect wildlife near electrical equipment.